teamPSG/kNN_Sleep_Scorer_kNNSS/README.md

 ### Folder content

-- Example_Data: this directory contains three subdirectories.
-IntermRes is initially empty, intermediat files generated during the execution of the test scripts will be stored here.
-RawData contains epolysomnographycal recordings from Thomas Kilduff's laboratory at SRI International in EDF format.
-Subfolder EDF contain raw recordings, subfolder FFT stores associated manual sleep scores used to train classifiers and test prediction efficacy.
+- Example_Data: this directory contains three sub-directories.
+IntermRes is initially empty, intermediate files generated during the execution of the test scripts will be stored here.
+RawData contains polysomnographycal recordings from Thomas Kilduff's laboratory at SRI International in EDF format.
+Sub-folder EDF contain raw recordings, sub-folder FFT stores associated manual sleep scores used to train classifiers and test prediction efficacy.

 - Function_Library: this directory stores all the necessary Matlab functions required by *k*NNSS.
 Functions inputs and outputs are described in detail in the function header.
 Use Matlab's help to read about details of each function.
 A list of high-level purpose of functions is found in the Readme in this folder.